edgio-docs/edgio-docs/src/pages/guides/teams.md

 ![new site](/images/teams/new-site.png)

 When you run `{{ CLI_NAME }} deploy` your site will be created here.
 Sites in your private space can only be seen by you.
 To collaborate with other developers, create a team.
-Enter a name in the

 To create a team, click the diamond icon to the right of your name in the upper left of your window, then choose *Create a team* from the popup.